nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * Displays: any task having the keywords go, to, gym

 #### Deleting a task / event : `delete`
-Deletes the specified task/event  from the task manager.
+Deletes the specified task/event  from the Menion.
 Irreversible.<br>
 Format : `delete INDEX`

 >Deletes the task/event at the specified `INDEX`.
 The index refers to the index number shown beside it.